 The grass plants that make up your lawn need water to live.
 Without it, they can’t photosynthesise (create energy), or move nutrients around their leaves.

 The grass plant obtains most of its water from the soil.
-If the soil is left to dry out for several days, the grass plants growth will start to slow down.
-If left without water any longer, the grass plants will go dormant, and will eventually dry out.
+If the soil is left to dry out for several days, the grass plant’s growth will start to slow down.
+If left without water any longer, the grass plants will go dormant and eventually dry out.
 In most cases, the grass plants will start to grow again once they have access to water.
-However, allowing the grass plants in your lawn to dry out will reduce the quality of your lawn when they do start to grow again.
+However, allowing the grass to dry out will reduce the quality of your lawn when the plants do start to grow again.

-Alongside lawn mowing, watering is one of the key factors that will determine the overall quality of your lawn, and the benfit your lawn will get from our treatments and services.
+Alongside lawn mowing, watering is one of the key factors that will determine the overall quality of your lawn and the benefit your lawn will get from our treatments and services.

 How do I know if my lawn needs watering?

-There are several signs to look out for:
+There are also several signs to look out for:

 1. The first sign that your lawn will show is one that isn’t so obvious.
-WHen the grass plants in your lawn detect a lack of water, they will enter a survival mode.
+When the grass plants in your lawn detect a lack of water, they will enter survival mode.
 This will force the grass plants to try and reproduce by creating seeds.

-2. If your lawn is left unwatered or there is a reduced amount of rain for much longer, the soil in the first few inches of your lawn will dry out, and the grass plants will not longer be able to sustain their green leaves.
-Areas of lawn may start to go brown quicker than others.
-These areas are referred to as localised compaction and are often areas that are most walked upon.
-Although, in some lawns, localised compaction can happen anywhere.
+2. If your lawn is left unwatered or there is a reduced amount of rain for much longer, the soil in the first few inches of your lawn will dry out, and the grass plants will no longer be able to sustain their green leaves.
+Some areas of your lawn might start to go brown quicker than others.
+These areas, often the ones that are walked upon the most, are referred to as localised-compaction areas.
+Although in some lawns localised compaction can happen anywhere.

-Above: AReas of localised compaction where the lawn has dried out quicker than surrounding areas of lawn.
+Above: Areas of localised compaction where the lawn has dried out quicker than the surrounding areas

 Watering your lawn